 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 Your first step is to screen print your design.
-If you haven’t tried screen printing with your Cricut, you can learn here: Complete Guide to Screen Printing with Craft Vinyl.
+If you haven’t tried screen printing with your Cricut, you can learn here: Beginner’s Guide to Screen Printing with Craft Vinyl.

 How to Heat Set Your Screen Printed Shirt